zxlim/ICT2x01-p4-6/README.md

 **4. Create a Pull Request (PR) on GitHub**
 <br />
 Once all the necessary commits are pushed, open a new PR (`feature/` or `bugfix/` into `dev`) and tag the related GitHub Issue.
 If possible, mark the PR with a relevant Label.
-Assign 2 reviewers to the PR.
+Provide a summary of the changes made.

 **5. Wait for PR Approval**
 <br />
-The reviewers are to check and verify the changes before approving the PR.
-Approvers have the right to reject the PR, on which feedback must be provided by adding comments to the PR to justify the rejection.
+2 reviewers are to check and verify the changes before approving the PR.
+Reviewers have the right to request for changes to the PR by providing comments to support their justification.

 **6. Perform merge commit via GitHub**
 <br />